VECTOR CONTROL SPECIALIST 1

 Time-base: Full-Time; Regular

 Location: Varies; Santa Fe Springs or Sylmar Branch

 The Greater Los Angeles County Vector Control District (GLACVCD) is a non-enterprise, independent, special district, enabled and empowered to act as a public health agency as a result of legislation incorporated in the California State Health and Safety Code.
 GLACVCD is one of five mosquito and vector control districts in Los Angeles County.
 The District serves approximately 6 million residents in a 1,330 square mile area, making GLACVCD the largest vector control district in Los Angeles County.

-There are two (2) vacancies to fill; one reporting to the Santa Fe Springs branch and one reporting to the Sylmar branch.
-The duration of work is seasonal/temporary, usually beginning with the onset of mosquito season in May and may end on or before November.
+This assignment will vary from either the Santa Fe Springs or Sylmar branch.
 This assignment does not serve a probation period and will not gain permanency.
 This assignment is considered “at-will.”
-This position does not qualify to receive District health benefits, vacation time, sick time or holiday pay.
+This position does qualify to receive District health benefits, vacation time, sickt time or holiday pay.

 Education: Graduation from high school or its equivalent.